skrivov/chatbot-workbench/tutorial.md

 ### Looping Through the Conversation

 The simulation loop pattern presented here addresses the issue of recursion depth limits when looping through conversation cycles in LangGraph.
 Recursive loops that include a 'should\_continue' condition and run for over 20 iterations can hit the recursion depth limit, making them unsuitable for extended use.
-A better approach is to use an explicit iterative loop structure.
-In agent-based simulations, we can simplify the execution cycle into a straightforward loop, repeatedly calling the conversation graph in a cycle.
-This avoids recursion and prevents issues related to recursion depth limits or requiring predefined exit conditions.
+In context of agent-based simulations, we can simplify the execution cycle into a straightforward loop, repeatedly calling the conversation graph in a cycle.

 ```python
 if __name__ == "__main__":